boldflight/BibleConverter/test_EPUB/output/Job.md

 when he sees evil, will he not consider it?
-[12] But an empty man will become wise, when a wild donkey’s colt is born a human being. and if you stretch out your hands toward him,
+[12] But an empty man will become wise, when a wild donkey’s colt is born a human being.

+[13] “As for you, if you prove faithful, and if you stretch out your hands toward him,
 [14] if iniquity is in your hand—put it far away, and do not let evil reside in your tents.